alexandrebarbaruiva/facebook-page-post-scraper/Readme/Language/English/README.md

 pip install -r requirements.txt
 ```

-Once you have installed everything, is necessary ChromeDriver to update and
+Once you have installed everything, install ChromeDriver to update and
 configure the token.
-You need to Download it and add to your PATH.
+You need to download it and add it to your PATH.
-For Linux and MacOS users use:
+For Linux and MacOS (Mac might not be working anymore) users use:

 ```
 make chromedriver
 ```

-For Windows, is necessary to follow Splinter instructions:
+For Windows, follow Splinter instructions:
 ([Instructions to download ChromeDriver](https://splinter.readthedocs.io/en/latest/drivers/chrome.html)).
 Once ChromeDriver installed sucessfully use